jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Potion, uncommon

-The next time you see a creature within 10 minutes after drinking this philter, you become [[charmed]] by that creature for 1 hour.
-If the creature is of a species and gender you are normally attracted to, you regard it as your true love while you are [[charmed]].
+The next time you see a creature within 10 minutes after drinking this philter, you become [[Charmed]] by that creature for 1 hour.
+If the creature is of a species and gender you are normally attracted to, you regard it as your true love while you are [[Charmed]].
 This potion’s rose-hued, effervescent liquid contains one easy-to-miss bubble shaped like a heart.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PipesofHaunting)[Pipes of Haunting](https://www.dndbeyond.com/magic-items/4696-pipes-of-haunting)

 Wondrous item, uncommon

 You must be proficient with wind instruments to use these pipes.
 They have 3 charges.
 You can use an action to play them and expend 1 charge to create an eerie, spellbinding tune.
-Each creature within 30 feet of you that hears you play must succeed on a DC 15 Wisdom saving throw or become [[frightened]] of you for 1 minute.
+Each creature within 30 feet of you that hears you play must succeed on a DC 15 Wisdom saving throw or become [[Frightened]] of you for 1 minute.
 If you wish, all creatures in the area that aren’t hostile toward you automatically succeed on the saving throw.
 A creature that fails the saving throw can repeat it at the end of each of its turns, ending the effect on itself on a success.
 A creature that succeeds on its saving throw is immune to the effect of these pipes for 24 hours.
 The pipes regain 1d3 expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#PipesoftheSewers)[Pipes of the Sewers](https://www.dndbeyond.com/magic-items/4697-pipes-of-the-sewers)